thruthesky/backend/README.md

     * so, admin edits admin and no session_id will be returned, meaning, admin has to login again.
 * you cannot update post_config_id. ( consider to make it updatable ).

+* @fix: returns-post_config-of-requested-post-config-id-if-no-posts.
+Apr 11, 2017.
+When there is no post ( no posts are created. newly created forum ), then the no post-config information is responded. so, if there is no posts, the requested post config id's 'post config' will be responded by default.